Release: TBD Online + Splitscreen

 For our soundtrack we're teaming up with surf guitar bands from Southern California, including the legendary father of surf guitar, Dick Dale.

-Rocket Jockey was ahead of its time.
+Rocket Jockey is a remake of a cult classic that was way ahead of its time.
 It was a game perfect for multiplayer in an age when online gaming was finding its footing with dial-up modems, serial cables and gaming networks.
 A victim of its circumstances, Rocket Science Games closed its doors after the release and subsequent patch in 1996.
-The mechanics and music resonated with gamers who played it though, and the cult following it garnered has been waiting 20+ years to play something like it again.
+However, the mechanics, humor and music resonated with the gamers who played it, and the cult following it garnered has been waiting 20+ years to play something like it again.

 Burn Ward LLC is not associated with Rocket Science Games in any way.
 None of the base code, art style, or rocket designs from the original game were used.
 Rocket Jockey is being built from the ground up by 2 fans of the original, who are making the game they want to play.